-- Avoid placing your MFC in a high-traffic area. - Avoid placing your MFC on the carpet. - Do not place near heaters, air conditioners, water, chemicals, or refrigerators. - Do not expose the MFC to direct sunlight, excessive heat, moisture, or dust. - Do not connect your MFC to electrical outlets controlled by wall switches or automatic timers. - Disruption of power can wipe out information in the MFC's memory. - Do not connect your MFC to electrical outlets on the same circuit as large appliances or other equipment that might disrupt the power supply. - Avoid interference sources, such as speakers or the base units of cordless phones.
+- Avoid placing your machine in a high-traffic area. - Do not place near heaters, air conditioners, water, chemicals, or refrigerators. - Do not expose the machine to direct sunlight, excessive heat, moisture, or dust. - Do not connect your machine to electrical outlets controlled by wall switches or automatic timers. - Disruption of power can wipe out information in the machine's memory. - Do not connect your machine to electrical outlets on the same circuit as large appliances or other equipment that might disrupt the power supply. - Avoid interference sources, such as speakers or the base units of cordless phones.